Hello dear smoothie lovers! 🙋🏻

 - Apples are packed with disease-fighting vitamins, antioxidants and more, making them one of the top-ranked fruits for your health.

-- Only 1 or 2 tablespoons of frozen lingonberries a day can help with diabetes, blood pressure challenges, and inflammatory condition.
-Lingonberries, as no other berry, are packed with antioxidant power in the form of polyphenols.
+- Only 1 or 2 tablespoons of frozen lingonberries a day can help with diabetes, blood pressure challenges, and reduce inflammation.
+Lingonberries are packed with powerful antioxidant polyphenols.

 - Plums are a good source of vitamin B1, B2, B3, B6 and E. The minerals present in plums include potassium, fluoride, phosphorous, magnesium, iron, calcium and zinc.
 Plums also supply dietary fiber and offer very low calories without any harmful fats.